rasensio/aws-migrations-workshop/init.md

-# ABC Workshop
+# Migrations Workshop

-Here enter a description and a architectural diagram of final result
+You'll learn how to migrate data and applications to AWS

 ![image](_media/architecture.png)